F5Networks/f5-openstack-agent/f5_openstack_agent/client/bigip-onboard-cli.md

 - icontrol_port: BIP-IP icontrol API port, default 443.

 command example:
-1. Create a new bigip to a new device group
+1. Create a new BIG-IP to a new device group

-    `bigip-onboard create 10.145.76.72 admin admin@f5.com --availability_zone nova
+    `bigip-onboard create 10.145.76.72 admin admin@f5.com --availability_zone nova`
-`
-2. Create a new bigip to an existing device group
+2. Create a new BIG-IP to an existing device group

     `bigip-onboard create 10.145.75.174 admin admin@f5.com --id 8842dbbb-8041-4318-9517-f09cd29a3f55`

 ### 2. bigip-onboard delete
-usage: Remove a existing bigip from an existing device group
+usage: Remove an existing BIG-IP or an existing device group

 required params:
 - id: ID of BIG-IP device group

+positional params:
 - icontrol_hostname: hostname of BIG-IP to be removed

 command example:
+1. Remove an existing BIG-IP from an existing group

 `bigip-onboard delete 8842dbbb-8041-4318-9517-f09cd29a3f55 10.145.75.174`

+2. Remove an existing group

+`bigip-onboard delete 8842dbbb-8041-4318-9517-f09cd29a3f55`

 ### 3. bigip-onboard update
 usage: Modify the admin properties of an existing bigip in an existing device group